 I love celebrations!
 Especially when it involves my family or myself, either being the intended target or getting to help put the celebration on in some way.
-Call me selfish, call me self-absorbed but celebrations are infinitely better when you have a personal stake in it.
+Call me selfish, call me self-absorbed but celebrations and finding ways to reward yourself are infinitely better when you have a personal stake in it.

 Like the time my wife surprised me for my 25th birthday.
 We went out for dinner with another couple and came back to our apartment to have some coffee and play cards.
 I opened the front door to the dark apartment and was greeted with lights flipping on, the popping of balloons (which I thought were gunshots) and shouts of “Surprise!” from a dozen or so of our friends from church.
 The momentary shock contorted my face and caused me to curl my body into the fetal position.
 I posed like Lee Harvey Oswald being struck by Jack Ruby’s bullet.